bergnerbenjamin/atml/main/README.md

 # Data cleaning

 ## Overview
-The data consists of two data sets, **accelerometer** and **gyroscope** data set.
+The data consists of two data sets, accelerometer and gyroscope data set.
 The first step is to merge this two data set into a new, merged data set and to get rid of outliers and missing values.
 Therefore the accelerometer data entries have to match corresponding gyroscope data entries.

 First, let's look at the accelerometer and gyroscope data attributes (gt is the label):

-**accelerometer data attributes**:     Index,Arrival_Time,Creation_Time,x,y,z,User,Model,Device,gt **gyroscope data attributes**:         Index,Arrival_Time,Creation_Time,x,y,z,User,Model,Device,gt
+accelerometer data attributes:     Index,Arrival_Time,Creation_Time,x,y,z,User,Model,Device,gt gyroscope data attributes:         Index,Arrival_Time,Creation_Time,x,y,z,User,Model,Device,gt

 Both data sets contain the same attribute labels.
-The **Index,Arrival_Time,Creation_Time** doesn't have any relevant information content for the classification algorithm because most of them are unique identifiers.
+The Index,Arrival_Time,Creation_Time doesn't have any relevant information content for the classification algorithm because most of them are unique identifiers.
 These attributes will be ignored in the merge process of the two data sets.
-To learn a general model that will handle and classify all devices and users, the attributes **User,Model and Device** will be ignored.
+To learn a general model that will handle and classify all devices and users, the attributes User,Model and Device will be ignored.
-Thus we have 4 Attributes left in both data sets which needs to be merged: **x,y,z,gt**
+Thus we have 4 Attributes left in both data sets which needs to be merged: x,y,z,gt

-To be not confused with two x, y and z values the three values from accelerometer will be named **aX, aY and aZ** and from gyroscope **gX, gY and gZ** respectively.
-For reason of understanding the attribute name **gt** will be named **label**.
+To be not confused with two x, y and z values the three values from accelerometer will be named aX, aY and aZ and from gyroscope gX, gY and gZ respectively.
+For reason of understanding the attribute name gt will be named label.

-The result of the merged data set will be a set of seven attributes: **aX,aY,aZ,gX,gY,gZ,label**.
+The result of the merged data set will be a set of seven attributes: aX,aY,aZ,gX,gY,gZ,label.
 Because of the vast data file, the file is splitted in a further step into ten subsets which also will allow an easier cross-validation, where nine of the subsets will be used to train and one to test the classifier.

 ## Data pruner
-The Class **DataPruner** was implemented to prune and merge the two data sets.
+The Class DataPruner was implemented to prune and merge the two data sets.
-For this purpose we decided to find the two matching entries by the attributes **Index** and **gt (label)** of a given entry.
+For this purpose we decided to find the two matching entries by the attributes Index and gt (label) of a given entry.
 The main problem is that you cannot load the two data sets into the main memory because they're too big (2.48GB both CSV files combined).
-To solve this problem the **DataPruner** method **dataPruning** uses two CSV reader, one for each data set, which goes through all entries row by row.
+To solve this problem the DataPruner method dataPruning uses two CSV reader, one for each data set, which goes through all entries row by row.
-The **Index** and **gt (label)** attribute will be used to find a matching row because the problem, as mentioned before, of other appropriate attributes **Arrival_Time,Creation_Time** is the distinct assignability.
-The difference of the time values in **accelerometer** and **gyroscope** is about two and often the time values don't match exactly.
-With the use of the **Index** value an exact assignment can be done.
+The Index and gt (label) attribute will be used to find a matching row because the problem, as mentioned before, of other appropriate attributes Arrival_Time,Creation_Time is the distinct assignability.
+The difference of the time values in accelerometer and gyroscope is about two and often the time values don't match exactly.
+With the use of the Index value an exact assignment can be done.
-Also the amount of specific labeled data entries differs in the two data sets, and so the last **Index** values of a set of specific labeled data entries will differ.
+Also the amount of specific labeled data entries differs in the two data sets, and so the last Index values of a set of specific labeled data entries will differ.

 The implemented strategy is:
-Go through all data entries (rows) in both data sets, **accelerometer** and **gyroscope**.
+Go through all data entries (rows) in both data sets, accelerometer and gyroscope.

-**Do** while rows exist:
+Do while rows exist:
     1. Find the next matching Index entries:
         a.
 Load next parsable and valid rows accelerometer and gyroscope.
            (Valid means all entries x,y,z as float and gt as string can be parsed)